Luc-Govaarts/Risottini-CRM-Tool-Front/README.md

 1. Clone the repo
 2. Install the dependencies by running npm install
 3. open the constants.js file in the config folder and add the link to the server.

-The server is set up with some dummy seed data.
 4. create a new account
 5. Check the existing leads on the home page or add new leads.
 6. add notes and plan activities on the lead details pages.